|Monuments in Delhi|

 About India Gate

 India Gate is a famous landmark of the capital city, New Delhi.
 This beautiful monument was designed by Edwin Lutyens.
 He was a member of the Imperial War Graves Commission and has designed more than sixty was graves across Europe.
 Constructing India Gate was one of the projects of IWGC.
-The foundation of the monument was laid in the year 1921 by Duke of Connaught who happened to be visiting India at that time and it was inaugurated 10 years later in 1931 by Lord Irwin.
+The foundation of this Delhi monument was laid in the year 1921 by Duke of Connaught who happened to be visiting India at that time and it was inaugurated 10 years later in 1931 by Lord Irwin.
 This significant landmark in Delhi commemorates the soldiers of the erstwhile British Indian Army who sacrificed their lives during fighting to save the Indian Empire in the World War I and third Afghan War.

 Architecture of India Gate